 Main purpose: Moderate welding

-The Ironbridge are among the best steel toe welding boots, and they’re as tough as their name suggests.
+The Ironbridge are as tough as their name suggests.
 Their black full-grain leather uppers are really resistant, and so is the Dr. Martens trademarked stitching that’s water-resistant, flexible and durable.
 Besides, the leather used for the uppers is the industrial sort, and it’s not processed, so it’s also flexible, not just resistant.

 I love that these boots are waterproof, as well as easy maintenance, which is an important quality.
 The padded footbeds are another great feat, in terms of cushioning, while the Cosmo inner lining prevents sweaty feet since it’s moisture-wicking.